Town of Golden

 - Kicking Horse Pedestrian Bridge, downtown, is North America’s longest freestanding timber-frame river crossing.
 Watch for free summer concerts and the farmers’ market Wednesdays and Saturdays at adjacent Spirit Square.

 - Northern Lights Wildlife Wolf Centre promotes awareness and conservation.
-See (and photograph) nine resident wolves.
-Tours are offered year-round; the Walk with the Wolves photo tour is a favourite.
+See nine resident wolves and take some great photos.
+Tours are offered year-round – the Walk with the Wolves photo tour is a favourite.

 - Art Gallery of Golden Fine art and home-grown gifts.

 - Big Bend Café Local history and flavours of Golden like pancakes, chorizo eggs Benedict and huevos rancheros.